 - Cover;

 - Version Control;

-- Inputs:
+- Inputs;

 - Data Sources;

 - Pre Op RAV;

 - Finance;

 - Op RAV;

 - Allowances Cap;

 - Allowances Floor;

 - Tax Deductions;

 - Tax Cap;

 - Tax Floor; and

 - Cap Floor Levels.

-Appendix I provides a detailed overview of the purpose and structure of each worksheet within the CFFM1; of the inputs and calculations used within each worksheet; of the outputs produced by each worksheet; and of the interlinkages between different worksheets.
+Appendix 1 provides a detailed overview of the purpose and structure of each worksheet within the CFFM1; of the inputs and calculations used within each worksheet; of the outputs produced by each worksheet; and of the interlinkages between different worksheets.

-Appendix II is a technical appendix that provides a detailed explaination of the formula used to calculate the interest during construction (IDC) allowance that is capitalised into the Regulatory Asset Value (RAV) on which the developer is allowed to earn a return during the operational period.
+Appendix 2 is a technical appendix that provides a detailed explanation of the formula used to calculate the interest during construction (IDC) allowance that is capitalised into the Regulatory Asset Value (RAV) on which the developer is allowed to earn a return during the operational period.

-Appendix III provides a detailed overview of the data sources and calculations used to determine the value of each individual input used in the CFFM1 for the purpose of setting Viking Link's preliminary cap and floor levels at Final Project Asssessment (FPA) stage.
+Appendix 3 provides a detailed overview of the data sources and calculations used to determine the value of each individual input used in the CFFM1 for the purpose of setting Viking Link's final cap and floor levels at Post Construction Review (PCR) stage.